10 easy ways to prevent malware infection

 - Remove software you don’t use (especially legacy programs).
-So, you’re still running Windows XP?
-Microsoft discontinued releasing software patches for this program in 2015.
-That means you’re wide open to exploit attack.
+So, you’re still running Windows XP or Windows 7/8.1?
+Microsoft discontinued releasing software patches for Windows XP in 2015, and Windows 7 and 8 are only under extended support.
+Using them without support or the ability to patch will leave you wide open to exploit attacks.
 Take a look at other legacy apps on your computer, such as Adobe Reader or older versions of media players.
 If you’re not using them, best to remove.

 Watch out for social engineering

 Another top method for infection is to scam users through social engineering.
 Whether that’s an email that looks like it’s coming from your bank, a tech support scam, or a fishy social media campaign, cybercriminals have gotten rather deft at tricking even tech-savvy surfers.
 By being aware of the following top tactics, you can fend off uninvited malware guests: